Srkuleo/fitness_app/README.md

 #### Priority

-- _Fix prop drilling in index.tsx and sign-up.tsx using Jotai._
-- _Need to update radio button when selected, polish colors for both dark and light mode and abstract few components._
+- _Need to update radio button when selected._
 - _Add a clickable transparent div with full width and height for closing options menu._

 #### Later on